More than 7 billion people walk the face of the earth, and more than half (4.66 billion, to be specific) of us have access to the internet.

 But what does this all have to do with online marketplaces?
 Easy—they are big and just getting bigger.
 Thus, they are like the pot of gold at the end of the rainbow, especially for fraudsters.

-Online marketplaces can be described as “advanced department stores”.
-They are digital points (websites or apps) that facilitate shopping for several buyers and sellers, with Amazon being the best example.
+Online marketplaces can be described as “advanced department stores.”
+They are digital points (websites or apps) that facilitate shopping for several buyers and sellers, with Amazon being the best example and Facebook Marketplace a popular and well-known choice too.
 Not actually owning any inventory, its essence is to create a platform for numerous sellers to display their merchandise to attract and make transactions with all the buyers who use that platform.

 Basically, online marketplaces are the new way to shop.
 Everything from housing, consumer goods, automobiles, and digital services are accessible through online marketplaces.
 Plus, they are super convenient, especially from a buyer’s perspective, and that’s why they’ve been so successful.